 What Do You Serve At a Cheese and Wine Party?

 When hosting a wine and cheese party, it’s good to approach it in a smorgasbord or charcuterie fashion.
 This means you’ll be serving several kinds of hot and cold hors d'oeuvres that can be eaten together on small plates.
+Effectively, you'll have a menu that fits the a la carte meaning.

 Here’s a list of foods you can include at your cheese and wine party: